Knoxville Nationals: History

-The 2010 Nationals in its 50th anniversary was also one of the most popular years with the first 50 lap championship feature in which Sammy Swindell led the first 46 laps before his left rear tire blew up.
-This handed the lead to Donny Schatz who had engine problems and Tim Shaffer was able to lead the final two circuits to get the win.
+For the 2010 Nationals, the feature race was extended to 50 laps, as a celebration for the 50th anniversary of the event.
+Sammy Swindell led the first 46 laps before his left rear tire blew up.
+This handed the lead to Donny Schatz who had engine problems, and Tim Shaffer was able to lead the final two circuits to get the win.

 In 1969 Kenny Gritz won the Nationals, passing Jan Opperman with four laps remaining.
 Gritz was fairly new to super modified racing, only competing for four or five seasons.
 He had won only one feature at Knoxville a couple of months prior and was beginning to peak as a driver.
 Unfortunately Gritz lost his life two weeks later in a crash at the Nebraska State Fair where IMCA rules at the time did not allow roll cages.
 His accident sparked the rule change in which roll cages were mandated after that.

+The event was not held in 2020 due to the COVID-19 pandemic, with The One And Only being held in its place.
+The replacement event was won by Kyle Larson.

+In 2025, Ryan Timms won the event at 18-years old, the second youngest Knoxville National winner.

 Drivers

 The most successful driver in Nationals history is Steve Kinser who has won the event a record 12 times.
 He leads virtually every major statistic, 17 top five finishes, 26 top ten finishes, won 14 preliminary night features, led 301 championship A-Main laps, set quick time in qualifying 9 times, qualified for the championship race 35 times in 37 entries, including a streak of 34 from 1978 through 2011.
 In 2005 Steve's son Kraig Kinser won this event, making Steve and Kraig the first father and son to win the Knoxville Nationals.

 Donny Schatz has won the event eleven times (2006-2009, 2011–2015, 2017, 2022).
-Other multiple event winners are Doug Wolfgang a five-time champion, Kenny Weld and Danny Lasoski four-time winners, Mark Kinser three time champ, and Eddie Leavitt has taken the checkers twice.
+Other multiple event winners are Doug Wolfgang a five-time champion, Kenny Weld and Danny Lasoski four-time winners, Mark Kinser and Kyle Larson are both three time champions, and Eddie Leavitt has taken the checkers twice.
+Larson also won the replacement race in 2020, The One and Only featuring the Capitani Classic.

+As an 18-years old, Kenny Weld's 1964 win made him the youngest Knoxville Nationals.
+In 2025, 18-years old Ryan Timms became the second youngest winner of the event.